pzzp/steamcommunity_relay/README.md

 # steamcommunity_relay
-Relay steam's request of steamcommunity.com to proxy
+Relay steam's request of steamcommunity.com to proxy by

-Modifying hosts file to resovle steamcommnity.com to localhost is needed.
+modifying hosts file to resovle steamcommnity.com to a localhost(127.0.0.251) and

+create tcp server listen that address and relay all to proxy server.